shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3.0_spiral_arms.jpg" />
 </div>

-There seems to be one problem - why don't the stars shine?
+There seems to be one problem though - why don't the stars shine?

 ## Twinkle Twinkle Little Star

-Obviously, black isn't the greatest choice of color when it comes to stars.
-It's a subjective call but personally I would rather they are colored this way:
+As it turns out, black isn't the greatest choice of color when it comes to stars.
+It's a subjective call but personally I would rather they are colored like these:

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_2_star_unit.jpg" />